KaiYan289/RLpapersnote/README.md

 https://github.com/clvrai/awesome-rl-envs has many RL testbeds.

+* *Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour* This paper gives some interesting ideas on tuning the neural network training.

+1) **Linear Scaling Rule**: When the minibatch size is multiplied by k, multiply the learning rate by k.

+2) For large minibatches, the linear scaling rule breaks down when the network is changing rapidly, which commonly occurs in early stages of training. **This issue can be alleviated by a properly designed warmup**, namely, a strategy of using less aggressive learning rates at the start of training.
+(See paper "Deep residual learning for image recognition".)

+3) One thing worth noting for minibatch normalization is that changes in minibatch size change the underlying definition of the loss function being optimized.
+Therefore, different worker threads should not share the same normalization parameters.
+However, you should normalize the per-worker loss by total minibatch size kn, not per-worker size n.

+4) Weight decay is actually the outcome of the gradient of an L2-regularization term in the loss function.
+Scaling the cross-entropy loss is **not** equivalent to scaling the learning rate.

+5) Use a single random shuffling of the training data (per epoch) that is divided amongst all k workers.

 * *Neural MMO: A Massively Multiagent Game Environment for Training and Evaluating Intelligent Agents* (2019) A testbed for massive number of agents for MARL.

 * *Deep Reinforcement Learning and the Deadly Triad* (2018)